-S.No Unit- 1 1a Current Nutrition and Health Status of Women and Children in India.
-1b Changing concepts and controversies in Maternal and Child Nutrition.
+S.No Unit- 1 1a Current Nutrition and Health Status of Women and Children in 1b India.
+Changing concepts and controversies in Maternal and Child Nutrition.
 Unit- 2 2 a Importance of Maternal Nutrition: Importance of Nutrition during pregnancy.
 Pre-requisites for successful outcome.
 Effect of under nutrition on mother-child diad including pregnancy outcome and Maternal and Child Health-Short term and Long term.
-Physiology and endocrinology of pregnancy and embryor foetal growth and development.
+Physiology and endocrinology of pregnancy and embryonic and foetal growth and development.
 2b Nutritional requirements during pregnancy.
 Adolescent Pregnancy Pregnancy and AIDS Pregnancy and TB Intra-uterine growth retardation Complications of pregnancy and management and importance of antenatal care.
-Congenital malformation, foetal alcohol syndrome and gestational diabetes mellitus. gestational diabetes memtas.
+Congenital malformation, foetal alcohol syndrome and gestational diabetes mellitus.